7 Luxury Cruises That Cater to Your Every Want and Need

-Luxury dining experiences in particular wow on this ship, like the French bistro menu created by chef Jacques Pepin or the Italian restaurant that serves meals on custom Versace china.
-If you’re looking to learn a new skill, artists in residence can teach you techniques like watercolor or printmaking.
+Luxury dining experiences in particular wow on this ship, like the French bistro menu created by Chef Jacques Pepin or the Italian restaurant that serves meals on custom Versace china.
+If you are looking to learn a new skill, artists in residence can teach you techniques, like watercolor or printmaking.

 Equally impressive are the suite rooms, which are quite roomy on the Riviera, with some of the larger spaces maxing out around 2,000 square feet.
 They even have their own signature bed, the Prestige Tranquility, which is infused with chamomile.

 Photo Credit: Seabourn

 Although it is a smaller ship than some of the others on this list, the Sojourn ranks as a top luxury cruise for its impeccable service.
 CruiseCritic.com says their service is the best they have seen on a cruise ship, with a country club or five-star hotel atmosphere.

 Seabourn keeps passengers’ preferences on file, so if you book multiple cruises with them, all your favorite things will be waiting for you upon arrival.
 At the pool, servers come by with sunscreen, sunglasses cleaner and cocktails for your enjoyment.

 In order to compete with some of the larger cruise ships, Sojourn also has a partnership with Michelin-Star Chef, Thomas Keller.
 Guests can expect lobster, caviar and champagne at their fingertips constantly, as evidenced by their special event on warm weather cruises.

 Caviar in the surf is exactly what it sounds like, but even better.
 The ship’s officers serve it up in the water while a decadent barbecue awaits on shore.

 Spending the night in an underwater hotel is an experience you won't soon forget.
 Check out some of the best accommodations that offer this unique stay!